Is There A Clear Biblical Mandate Against Abortion

 The works of the flesh are made manifest to us all, and particularly to Christians, because we have the Spirit of Truth dwelling within us, and we know what is sinful because of our relationship with God.

 Unfortunately, there is nothing any of us can say that will convince someone who has already made their mind up.
 But anyone who can look upon an aborted baby, and "honestly" claim that this was not Life, can likewise look upon a tree and claim that it isn't wood.
 That's how foolish it really is.
-And if it is Life, then abortion is the murder of that life!
-Which of course is the very reason why they claim it's not (or rationalize that even if it is, it's not murder).
+And if it is Life, then abortion is the murder of that life.
+Which of course is the very reason why they claim it's not a life (or rationalize that even if it is, it's not murder).
 Though in this article I have used my own clumsy words, God's Word is replete with the pertinent scriptures about life in the womb.
+Take note that in Genesis 25:22 Esau and Jacob are called children even when they were in the womb.
+They were not called a fetus or a non-living appendages, but children in the womb.

 - "And the children struggled together within her;